PrestaShop/prestashop-specs/Order Page View.md

 When the status accepted (waiting for payment) you can change the currency of the order with a drop list.

 If the shop has different currencies, a droplist of shop's currencies is displayed to change the order currency.
-The change rate is based the latest conversion rate save by the shop.
+The change rate is based on the latest conversion rate save by the shop.